simplylu/namespotter/README.md

 > ReverbNation.com is a music-focused platform that provides tools for artists to promote their music, connect with fans, book gigs, and access industry opportunities, supporting independent musicians in their career development.
 ### roblox
 > Roblox.com is an immersive online platform that allows users to create, play, and share games and virtual experiences, fostering a vibrant community of game developers and players.
+### rumble
+> Rumble.com is a video-sharing platform that emphasizes user-generated content, allowing creators to upload, share, and monetize their videos while offering a diverse range of content for viewers to explore.
 ### scribd
 > Scribd.com is a digital library and document sharing platform offering a vast collection of books, audiobooks, magazines, and documents, accessible through a subscription model, providing a comprehensive resource for reading and research.
 ### skyrock